jacobbroughton/eCommerce-WebApp/README.md

 - Add dark mode
     - Consider using context api and styled components for dynamic styling
 - Consider utilizing cookies for temporary buyers accounts, or something else
+- Add menu/options on rightclick of mouse
+    - Similar to Spotify's

 # Break up components